 UI ads are the only thing that can make me switch to stock Android.

 Better yet, I don’t have to sacrifice update speed for any of the extra features I love.
 In fact, Samsung has beaten Google to the security update punch multiple times since 2019.
-To me, this makes One UI the clear winner if I have to pick between it and stock Android.
+So to me, this makes One UI the clear winner if I have to pick between it and stock Android.

 Is there anything that would make me switch back to the stock OS?
 UI ads would definitely force me to make the jump, but at the moment, it’s hard to see the appeal of stock Android.
 Material design was great when it made its debut, but it’s time for a refresh.
 It’s quite telling that even Google’s own phones don’t run traditional stock Android these days.
 Instead, you get a Pixel-ified version with unique tweaks and design elements.